rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 $ rqlited -node-id 3 -http-addr=$HOST3:4001 -raft-addr=$HOST3:4002 \
 -disco-mode=dns -disco-config='{"name":"rqlite.cluster"}' -bootstrap-expect 3 data
 ```
 DNS is then configured such that resolving `rqlite.cluster` would return 3 IP addresses -- the IP addresses for `$HOST1`, `$HOST2`, and `$HOST3`.
-Note that when using DNS each rqlite node will assume the other nodes are listening on the same ports as it is listening on (4001 and 4002 in the example above), but the node will try both `http` and `https` protocols when joining with other nodes.
+Note that when using DNS each rqlite node will assume the other nodes are listening on the same Raft port as it is listening on (port 4002 in the example above).

 ### DNS SRV
-Using [DNS SRV](https://www.cloudflare.com/learning/dns/dns-records/dns-srv-record/) gives you more control over the rqlite node address details returned by DNS, including the HTTP port each node is listening on.
-This means that unlike using just simple DNS records, each rqlite node can be listening on a different HTTP port.
+Using [DNS SRV](https://www.cloudflare.com/learning/dns/dns-records/dns-srv-record/) gives you more control over the rqlite node address details returned by DNS, including the Raft port each node is listening on (which is the port used for _Join_ operations).
+This means that unlike using just simple DNS records, each rqlite node can be listening on a different Raft port.
 Simple DNS records are probably good enough for most situations, however.

 To launch a node using DNS SRV boostrap, execute the following (example) command:
 ```bash